Results

 For approximately 690 records, I was able to determine the basic taxonomy of the insect.
 Diptera accounted for 45.9% of the total, followed by Lepidoptera (25.2%), Coleoptera (21.3%), Hymenoptera (6.5%), and Hemiptera (1.0%).
 Beetles and moths in woody stems are probably somewhat undercounted, since I intentionally chose not to focus on these, but the relative abundance of the orders is mostly similar even if we only consider records from herbaceous stems, in which I did not deliberately neglect any taxa.
 (Hymenoptera take up a significantly smaller proportion in herbaceous stems because the ultra-speciose cynipids in oak trees are not being counted in that case).
 At the family level, the two most abundant insect taxa in the survey both belonged to Diptera: agromyzids (22%) and cecidomyiids (18%) together accounted for 40% of all records.
 Among beetles, mordellids (7%) were the most common, followed by curculionids (6%) and erotylids (2%).
 Frequently encountered moths included noctuids (5%), tortricids (4%), and gracillariids (4%).
 Cynipid wasps made up 3% of the total; eurytomids, 2%.

 The dominance of flies in stems and stemlike structures is perhaps surprising at first glance, since beetles and moths in stems (especially woody stems) seem to be better studied, and the "classic" image of a stem borer in the minds of the general public is probably a caterpillar or beetle larva.
-Nevertheless, a preponderance of flies may be less surprising when one considers recent findings about the relative diversity of the major insect orders.
+Nevertheless, such a preponderance of flies may be less surprising when one considers recent findings about the relative diversity of the major insect orders.
 As Forbes et al. (2018) summarize: "[A] mass-barcoding study of Canadian insects found both Hymenoptera and Diptera were more diverse than Coleoptera...After Hymenoptera, the Coleoptera may not even be the second most-speciose order; several recent inventories of species diversity suggest that the Diptera may hold that title" (p.
 9).

 Ecology and behavior